mirwisek/bdm-labs/Problems BDM/02-Distributed Data.md

     ![Untitled](02-Distributed%20Data/Untitled.png)

+    ***

+    **Kids**:
+    - Vertical fragmentation
+    - Complete
+    - Disjoint
-    Kids: Vertical fragmentation.
-Complete, disjoint, allows reconstruction (by joining by kidId)
+    - Allows reconstruction (by joining by kidId)

+    **Toys**:
+    - Horizontal fragmentation
+    - Complete (Since primary key can't be null by default so we assume no NULLS)
+    - Disjoint
-    Toys: Horizontal fragmentation.
-Complete (if we don’t have null/undefined values), disjoint, allows for reconstruction (by union) if it's complete
+    - Allows for reconstruction (by union)

+    **Requests**:
+    - Derived horizontal fragmentation
+    - Complete (depends on T1 and T2 characteristics)
+    - Disjoint
-    Requests: Derived horizontal fragmentation.
-Complete (depends on T1 and T2 characteristics), disjoint, allows for reconstruction (by union) if it's complete
+    - Allows for reconstruction (by union) if it's complete

 2. You are a customer using an e-commerce based on heavy replication (e.g., Amazon):

+    ***

     1. Show a database replication strategy (e.g., sketch it) where:
         1. You buy an item, but this item does not appear in your basket.
         2. You reload the page: the item appears.

-        ⇒ What happened? *Lazy primary copy replication* --> We write in a server but get a response from another one that is not yet updated
+        ⇒ What happened?

+        **Lazy primary copy replication**
+        We are only allowed to write primary server, while we are reading from a replica and the replica is not yet synchronized with new item added to the basket.
+As we reload the replica has been synced with master node (Eventual Consistency reached).

     2. Show a database replication strategy (e.g., sketch it) where:
         1. You delete an item from your command, and add another one: the basket shows both items.

         ⇒ What happened?
+Will the situation change if you reload the page?

+        **Lazy distributed replication**
-Will the situation change if you reload the page? *Lazy distributed replication* → Client access one server and deletes, but adds the new item to another server that is not updated with the previous deletion.
+        Client reads and deletes using a replica, but adds the new item through another replica that is not updated with the previous deletion.
 In a primary replication, the master would have a queue of actions to perform, therefore, it would not add item B without having deleted item A. However, since in distributed replications, there is no master and operations can be requested from any node in any order, we could have this scenario.
-If we reload the page it should eventually be updated.
+If we reload the page it should eventually be consistent.

 3. Consider the following architectures and answer the questions: